 It is interesting to note that most spaces are multi-purpose.
-The day room and dining room transform into the overflow shelter each evening.
+The day room is used as a sitting space and dining area.
 The program room where group therapies are conducted is also used for weekly Art Therapy classes.
 We have a fully-stocked commercial kitchen: volunteers either prepare meals at home to bring them in to serve or they come and prepare meals from scratch.
-There is a walk-in refrigerator, pantry, commercial-size freezer, convection oven, conventional oven, pizza oven, with plenty of counter/workspace for food prep.
-First Light stocks all staple items while volunteers provide the bulk of the meals served.
+There is a walk-in refrigerator, pantry, commercial-size freezer, convection oven, conventional oven, and pizza oven, with plenty of counter/workspace for food prep.
+First Light stocks all staple items while volunteers provide the meals served.

-Because of our emphasis on helping our guests feel safe, a secured outside courtyard is provided in which the women can smoke, eat meals, visit with each other, or to get some fresh air.
-A beautiful mural adorns the wall in the courtyard- a heartfelt depiction of the city of Birmingham and First Light completed by Josiah Bell of First Presbyterian Church as an Eagle Scout project.
+Because of our emphasis on helping our guests feel safe, a secured outside courtyard is provided in which the women can eat meals, visit with each other, or get some fresh air.

 Why is the building so CLEAN?